LeanerCloud/AutoSpotting/README.md

 [![Open Source Helpers](https://www.codetriage.com/AutoSpotting/AutoSpotting/badges/users.svg)](https://www.codetriage.com/AutoSpotting/AutoSpotting)
 [![Patreon](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://www.patreon.com/cristim/overview)

-A simple and easy to use tool designed to significantly lower your Amazon AWS costs by automating the use of [spot](https://aws.amazon.com/ec2/spot) instances.

-## Why? ##

-We believe that AWS EC2 is often pricier than it should be, and that the pricing models that can significantly reduce costs are hard to be reliably used by humans and are better handled by automation.

-There are many way to automate the use of spot instances, some offered out of the box by AWS and some from third parties, each with its own characteristics and drawbacks.

-Unlike all those options, we developed a novel, simple but effective way to make it much easier to **convert existing infrastructure within minutes, with minimal configuration changes, negligible additional infrastructure and runtime costs, safely and securely and without any vendor lock-in**.

-Note: it's not necessarily the most cost-efficient for a given AutoScaling group, although it does perform pretty well in practice.
-The main focus is the **ease of adoption on large infrastructure** such as environments with hundreds of AutoScaling groups or even hundreds of AWS accounts where it can be rolled out and enabled in almost no-time compared to any other tool out there.
-Once you tested it and you are confident with it, it can even be enabled against all the groups from an AWS account without touching their configuration.

-It also tries to be as cheap as possible to run, with **negligible runtime costs** and being open source the software is **free of charge if you build it from source**.
-In addition we offer inexpensive enterprise-grade support plans that should barely be noticeable at scale, but just enough to support further development, unlike similar commercial tools that claim a very significant chunk of your savings.

-This approach allows a large number of companies and individuals to significantly reduce their infrastructure costs or get more bang for the same buck.
-They can now easily get access to cheap compute capacity so they can spend their scarce resources developing innovative products not paying for overpriced compute capacity.
+AutoSpotting is the leading open source spot market automation tool, optimized towards quick/easy/frictionless adoption of the EC2 spot market at any scale.

+It takes over existing long-running ASGs with minimal configuration changes(usually just tagging them, but even that can be avoided), yielding the usual 70%-90% cost savings on compute but in a better integrated, more cost effective and easier to adopt way than the commercial SaaS alternatives in this space and for some mass adoption use cases it's even a better fit than the current native AWS offerings.

 ## How does it work? ##

-Once installed and enabled by tagging existing on-demand AutoScaling groups, AutoSpotting gradually replaces their on-demand instances with spot instances that are usually much cheaper, at least as large and identically configured to the group's members, without changing the group configuration in any way.
-For your peace of mind, you can also keep running a configurable number of on-demand instances given as percentage or absolute number.
+Once installed and enabled (usually by tagging) on existing on-demand AutoScaling groups, AutoSpotting gradually replaces their on-demand instances with spot instances that are usually much cheaper, at least as large and identically configured to the group's members, without changing the group launch configuration in any way.
+For your peace of mind, you can also keep running a configurable number of on-demand instances given as percentage or absolute number and it automatically fails over to on-demand in case of spot instance terminations.

 This can be seen in action below, you can click to expand the animation: